-Other books by this author include Mountain Moonlight, Unlaced, Riding on Instinct, The Perfect Play, Riding the Night, Fall Fury, Changing the Game, Heart of a Killer, Forbidden Fantasies, Taking a Shot, Playing to Win, Nautier and Wilder, Wild, Wicked, & Wanton, Thrown by a Curve, One Sweet Ride, Straddling the Line, Melting the Ice, All Wound Up, "Hot Holiday Nights"
+Other books by this author which I have reviewed include Mountain Moonlight, Unlaced, Riding on Instinct, The Perfect Play, Riding the Night, Fall Fury, Changing the Game, Heart of a Killer, Forbidden Fantasies, Taking a Shot, Playing to Win, Nautier and Wilder, Wild, Wicked, & Wanton, Thrown by a Curve, One Sweet Ride, Straddling the Line, Melting the Ice, All Wound Up, "Hot Holiday Nights"

 Eleventh in the Play-by-Play sports romance series.
 The couple focus is on Harmony Evans and Barrett Cassidy.

 I do like Harmony’s assertiveness, but the story, while a fun twist on the usual romantic tangle, was annoying.
 Part of it was all the tropes involved: I-can-handle-this; we’ll-just-be-friends; lots of fantasies of riding the other (on both sides); the jealousy angle; foot-in-mouth disease running rampant; Drake blowing up; Drake claiming that neither of them has any honor(?); Mama’s reactions; and more…